-This exhibition also includes five large portraits, as well as a series of altered book objects entitled, “Footnotes” (shown, in part, below).
+The exhibition at Station Gallery also included five large portraits, as well as a series of altered book objects entitled, “Footnotes” (shown, in part, below).

 For more insights into Re|Visions, read “Unravelling Strands, Reweaving History: An Interview with Ingrid Ruthig” by Anastasia Hare, Communications and Development Manager at Station Gallery.

-© 2 0 1 7 I N G R I D R U T H I G .
-A L L R I G H T S R E S E R V E D!
+© 2 0 1 8 I N G R I D R U T H I G .
+A L L R I G H T S R E S E R V E D

 The artist gratefully acknowledges the funding support of the Ontario Arts Council, an agency of the Government of Ontario.